pvh/postgres-bits/talk-structure/01_slide.md

 !SLIDE bullets

 * the great hash in the sky
-* stupid SQL tricks
+* creating test data
-* data flows like water
+* questionable queries